bauer-alex/APCtools/README.md

     Jalal](https://www.publichealth.pitt.edu/home/directory/hawre-jalal)
 -   Version: 1.0.1

-## Overview
+## Aim of this Package

+Age-Period-Cohort (APC) analysis aims to determine relevant drivers for long-term developments and is used in many fields of science.
+The main focus is on disentangling the interconnected effects of age, period, and cohort.
+Long-term developments of some characteristic can either be associated with changes in a person’s life cycle (age), macro-level developments over the years that simultaneously affect all age groups (period), or the generational membership of an individual, shaped by similar socialization processes and historical experiences (cohort).
+The critical challenge in APC analysis is the linear dependency of the components age, period, and cohort (cohort = period - age).
+Accordingly, flexible methods and visualization techniques are needed to properly disentangle observed temporal association structures.

-Age-Period-Cohort (APC) analyses are used to differentiate relevant drivers for long-term developments.
-The `APCtools` package offers visualization techniques and general routines to simplify the workflow of an APC analysis.
+In contrast to other software packages, `APCtools` builds on a flexible and robust semiparametric regression approach to circumvent this identification problem.
+The package includes modern visualization techniques and general routines to facilitate the interpretability of the estimated temporal structures and simplify the workflow of an APC analysis.

+## Main Functionality

 Sophisticated functions are available both for descriptive and regression model-based analyses.
 For the former, we use density (or ridgeline) matrices, classical heatmaps and *hexamaps* (hexagonally binned heatmaps) as innovative visualization techniques building on the concept of Lexis diagrams.
 Model-based analyses build on the separation of the temporal dimensions based on generalized additive models, where a tensor product interaction surface (usually between age and period) is utilized to represent the third dimension (usually cohort) on its diagonal.
 Such tensor product surfaces can also be estimated while accounting for further covariates in the regression model.

 Useful materials: